sleepjie/Valanar/Valanar Superdocument.md

 Consumed by grief and paranoia, Malkis sought answers from Upir.
 On the Night of Grand Deception, he confronted Upir, accusing him of treachery and betrayal.
 Upir, knowing that this confrontation was necessary to his plan, responded cryptically, refusing to give Malkis the answers he sought.
 In a blind rage, Malkis struck Upir down, committing the first murder in history.

 This act shattered the Titans’ belief in their immortality.
 Upir’s death revealed the truth: the Titans, like all things bound to Manamaterium, were mortal.
 Malkis, horrified by what he had done, fled to Paletress, seeking her comfort in the wake of his crime.
-In his desperation and grief, Malkis sought not only comfort but solace in Paletress’ presence.
-Overcome by his emotions, Malkis forced himself upon her, and from this violation, the first of the gods was conceived: Kane.
+In his desperation and grief, Malkis was overcome by his emotions and is said to have forced himself upon her; from this violation, the first of the Gods was conceived: Kane.

-Kane, born shortly after this terrible act, embodied the dual nature of his father’s malice and his mother’s purity.
+Kane, born into the world shortly after this terrible act, embodied the dual nature of his father’s malice and his mother’s purity.
 He was a being caught between life and death, representing both humanity and destruction.
-Kane’s birth was a harbinger of the end of the Titans' reign.
-He was not a force of balance like his siblings but a god of malice and anger, forever cursed by the circumstances of his conception.
+Kane’s birth was foretold to Malkis as the harbinger of the end of the Titans' reign;  not a force of balance like his siblings would come to be but a god of malice and anger, forever cursed by the circumstances of his conception, and as a result he was locked away and isolated on a mountainous prison island, the land that would come to be known as Kane's Valley.

-Following this event, Magnus was born—Kane’s younger half-brother.
-Unlike Kane, Magnus inherited his mother’s wisdom and compassion.
-He was beloved by all the Titans, embodying the hope and order that the new gods would need to guide the world.
+Following this event, Magnus was born; Kane’s younger half-brother.
+Unlike Kane, Magnus inherited his mother’s wisdom and compassion and was beloved by all the Titans, embodying the hope and order that the new gods would need to guide the world.
 The other Titans believed that Kane and Magnus were twins, unaware of the dark truth behind Kane’s conception.

 While the Titans mourned Upir’s death, Upir himself had ascended to the Astral Ocean, as he had planned all along.
-From his new vantage, Upir revealed the truth of Kane’s birth to Kane himself: Malkis had not conceived him out of love but in an act of violence.
-Paletress had not chosen Malkis at that moment; she had been violated, and Kane’s very existence was a product of rage and despair.
-This revelation shattered Kane’s fragile sense of identity, filling him with an anger that would eventually consume him.
-Upir’s plan had been set in motion.
-He had orchestrated his own death so that the Titans’ reign would give way to the Higher Pantheon, and it was Kane’s rage that would bring about the fall of the Titans.
+From his new vantage, he one day visited Kane in his prison realm and revealed to him the truth of his birth and the circumstances of his imprisonment: this revelation shattered Kane’s fragile sense of identity, filling him with an anger that would eventually consume him.
+Upir’s plan had been set in motion: he had orchestrated his own death so that the Titans’ reign would give way to the Higher Pantheon, and just as he foretold to Malkis, it was Kane’s rage that would bring about the fall of the Titans.

 **IV.
 The Shattering & The Great Exodus**
 Kane, filled with anger and sorrow at the truth of his birth, confronted Malkis, accusing him of the rape of Paletress and of lying about the nature of their existence.
 Malkis, already burdened by the guilt of Upir’s murder, could not deny the accusations.
 Kane, in a fit of fury, struck down his father, killing Malkis with the use of his own fabled Pillar; the Horn of Malkis.

-This act—the Shattering—marked the beginning of the end for the Titans.
+This act marked the beginning of the end for the Titans.
 With Malkis’ death, the Titans’ authority was irrevocably broken.
-The remaining Titans, devastated by the loss of their kin and the knowledge of their own mortality, retreated into the Outer Planes, leaving the Material Plane to the Higher Pantheon.
+The remaining Titans - devastated by the loss of their kin and fearing future retribution from Kane - retreated into the Outer Planes, forever leaving the material plane to the High Pantheon.

 Thus, Magnus, filled with sorrow but determined to forge a new path, declared the beginning of the Great Exodus.
 Alongside him were the other gods of the High Pantheon, including Seradriel, the God of the Elves, and his Serende’hel followers.
 Kane, consumed by his rage and guilt, ruled in isolation, his malice darkening the skies of his homeland.
 No god could remain there without being consumed by the tragedy that had unfolded.
 It was Magnus, the god of Order and Justice, who declared it was time to leave.
-A new world lay across the great seas—a land untouched by the crimes of the Titans, a blank slate where the gods could begin anew: Valanar.
+A new world lay across the great seas, a land untouched by the crimes of the Titans, a blank slate where the gods could begin anew: Valanar.

-Magnus led the gods across the waters in what would be known as ‘The Great Exodus’ by future generations, and with him came their followers—mortals who had devoted themselves to the Higher Pantheon.
+Magnus led the gods across the waters in what would be known as ‘The Great Exodus’ by future generations, and with him came their followers; mortals who had devoted themselves to the Higher Pantheon.
 They followed their gods, leaving behind the ashes of their old lives to seek a new destiny in a land they had only heard whispers of in ancient myths.
-The journey across the great ocean was long and perilous, but for these mortals, it was not just a physical journey—it was the start of a new age.
+The journey across the great ocean was long and perilous, but for these mortals, it was not just a physical journey but the start of an entirely new age.

-**V. The Primordial Sacrifice**
-The Primordial Dragons were created by the Gods upon their arrival in Valanar, their purpose clear: to serve as the protectors of the Material Plane, maintaining the boundaries between the planes and ensuring that the forces of chaos—especially those from the Abyssal Planes—could not breach the sanctity of creation.
+**V. The Primordial Sacrifice & The Night of the Ten Thousand Suns** The Primordial Dragons were created by the Gods upon their arrival in Valanar, their purpose clear: to serve as the protectors of the Material Plane, maintaining the boundaries between the planes and ensuring that the forces of chaos, especially those from the Abyss, could not breach the walls of creation.
 These dragons, imbued with immense power, became the eternal guardians of Valanar, existing beyond the passage of time itself.
 They were timeless, ageless, and unrelenting in their mission to preserve balance across the cosmos.

 But as the ages passed, the Primordials came to realise the limitations of their immortality.
 Though powerful, they understood that no force, not even they, could hold back the chaos of the Abyss forever.
 Time, while not affecting their physical form, was eroding their strength, and the threats they faced from the Outer Planes were only growing more numerous and relentless.
 Eventually, they would falter.
 And should they fail, the world would be swallowed by chaos.

 It was in this moment of foresight that the Primordial Dragons came together and made a decision that would forever shape the fate of Valanar: they would exchange their immortality for the ability to procreate.
 The logic was simple, yet profound: their children, unlike themselves, would be able to grow, to adapt, and to multiply.
 Each generation would be stronger than the last, evolving to meet the rising challenges of the universe.

 They petitioned Bælthatrax, the overseer of their kind and a wise and revered force among the dragons.
 Understanding the gravity of their request, Bælthatrax granted them this sacrifice, allowing the Primordials to become the first mortal dragons.
-In doing so, the Primordials set the stage for the birth of dragonkind—a lineage that would extend far beyond their own time, ensuring that Valanar would be defended for millennia to come.
+In doing so, the Primordials set the stage for the birth of dragonkind, a lineage that would extend far beyond their own time, ensuring that Valanar would be defended for millennia to come.

 As the centuries wore on, a day came when the sky itself was torn open.
 A rift, blacker than the darkest night, appeared above Valanar, and from it poured forth the twisted, unspeakable creatures of the Abyssal Planes—chaos given form, seeking to consume the world.
 The very fabric of reality seemed on the verge of collapse, as these creatures spilled into the Material Plane, threatening to undo all that the Gods and the Primordials had worked so hard to protect.